gdepuydt/i4t_website/src/MarkDown_Experiments.md

 # Playing around with MarkDown
 ---

-This is a regular paragraph.
+This is a regular paragraph -- test.

 <table>
     <tr>